davidmoreno/commands/README.md

 Both are optional, and both are used if avaliable, if a command is in both list it will not be allowed.

 Careful that arguments (--help) are also commands, although normally internal.

+# biicode support

+You can use biicode to use commands in your project.
+It is the davidmoreno/commands block.